Data Protection & Privacy

 How it Works

-Taiwan PDPA establishes a regulatory framework organized around key governance domains including data collection, processing, use, and protection, with statutory requirements for data lifecycle management, security safeguards, individual rights, and obligations for both public and private sector organizations.
+The Taiwan Personal Data Protection Act (PDPA) establishes a regulatory framework organized around key governance domains including data collection, processing, use, and protection of personal data.
+The act outlines statutory requirements for data lifecycle management, security safeguards, individual rights, and obligations for both public and private sector organizations.
+These requirements are supported by risk management processes, mandating appropriate administrative, technical, and physical measures to mitigate risks to personal data.

 Key Elements